 Frank Sinatra’s piano shaped pool.
 After making his first million dollars in 1947, Sinatra approached architect E. Stewart Williams for a new desert home in Palm Springs.

 Modernism Week’s kickoff party is James Bond-themed at an event space called The Bank, originally the Coachella Valley Savings and Loan building designed by local architect E. Stewart Williams in 1955.
 At 38 years old, I’m one of the younger people here, and the only one in jeans.
 Dress ranges from black dinner jackets to plaid tuxedos in luridly colored tartan, tattersall, gingham, and glen, plus nifty blazers in motifs you might find printed on, like, Jonathan Adler wallpaper.
 Nobody wears a tie, that wouldn’t be modern.
 Women’s fashion is a transitional stage between garden party and Oscar party.
 Live models in bikinis balance themselves atop human-sized martini glasses aiming pistols over the crowd, non aggressively.
 There are two bars, one serving three “Signature Cocktails” crafted by a Hendrick’s Gin brand ambassador, the other serving “Signature Martinis” — plus ad hoc mixers you can order with Reyka Vodka, Sailor Jerry Spiced Rum, Milagro Tequila, Balvenie 12 Year Old Scotch, and Drambuie in them.
 Not a beer in sight.
-It’s my first night at my first Modernism Week, and I’m about to taste my first cocktail in nearly two decades.
+It’s my first night at my first Modernism Week, and I’m about to taste my first cocktail.
 Traumatically hungover once from a Molotovian mix of spirits and sweeteners, I’ve avoided them for nearly two decades.
 I’ve also long considered cocktails’ themes a ruse to mask the active ingredient’s taste, like chewable vitamins and baby aspirin do, with sugar and artificial flavors.
 My real interest in sampling a proprietary Hendrick’s Gin beverage has to do with the reason I’m here at Modernism Week — I’ve been invited by the distiller William Grant & Sons to an event at Frank Sinatra’s “Twin Palms” estate, where they will be pouring their 21 Year Old Balvenie in the master’s bedroom, and featuring a drink immortalized by the Rat Pack, the Rusty Nail.

 A Hendrick’s Gin bottle is displayed at the James Bond-themed Modernism Week Kickoff Party’s bar.

 I order what the bartender assures me is the lightest drink on hand, a Hendrick’s Gin Cucumber Cooler, plus a water back to mitigate the inevitable sucrose induced hangover.
-The Cooler is made with cucumber purée, fresh lime juice, simple syrup, and gin, and poured over ice.
+The Cooler is made with cucumber purée, fresh lime juice, simple syrup and gin, and poured over ice.
 To my surprise, the simple syrup is almost undetectable, the gin a mere suggestion.
 The flavors are so well balanced that I barely distinguish an individual ingredient, besides the ice clacking against my teeth and making it hard to sip the last drops.
 The overall flavor is closer to spa water than what I know as a cocktail.
 Encouraged, I order another and make my way to the Mac N’ Cheese buffet.

 To a long life and a merry one; a quick death and an easy one; a pretty girl and an honest one; a good cocktail and another one.